ENERGY DRINKS

 The result is dehydration and potential fatal heat illnesses.

-occur when dehydrated or suffering from the flu.
-Many feel mentally clearer, less tired.
+dehydrated or suffering from the flu.
+Many feel mentally clearer,

 and interacts with antidepressants.